How to paint or seal wood window frames

 Begin sanding with a 60- or 80-grit sandpaper for frames that have previously been painted or varnished.
 A coarser grit will not clog as easily and work faster at removing the finish.
 Go over the entire surface with 120-grit and then finish off with 180-/240-grit sandpaper.
 After sanding, thoroughly remove dust from the surface with a cloth slightly dampened with mineral turpentine.

-Paint wood window frames
+Paint hardwood window frames

 Applying wood primer is an essential part of the process for painting wood.
-Wood primer is specifically formulated to provide a bond between wood and paint and helps to prevent future problems.
+Wood primer is specifically formulated to provide a bond between the wood and paint and helps to prevent future problems.
 Additionally, using a primer can really help you get your paint job done with less pain.

 If you have more than one window frame to sand and paint, don’t spend days sanding by hand – get yourself an electric sander and cut downtime and energy wasted on sanding.